 - A Platform for Systemic Change that lifts up the voices, experiences, leadership and insight of Black teachers

-Most teacher preparation programs rightfully focus on making sure their teachers, across all racial and ethnic background, are equipped to serve our most vulnerable students.
+Most teacher preparation programs rightfully focus on making sure their teachers, across all racial and ethnic backgrounds, are equipped to serve our most vulnerable students.
 Their efforts have fueled unprecedented levels of innovation in education over the last 25 years.

 However, rarely if ever, has that innovation centered around or even considered a Black shared racial identity lens or Black teachers more broadly.

-BTC will redefine the training and development of Black educators through an SRILE lens enabling us to fully maximize the unique benefits that emerge from Black SRILE classrooms across the public- school landscape.
+BTC will redefine the training and development of Black educators through an SRILE lens enabling us to fully maximize the unique benefits that emerge from Black SRILE classrooms across the public school landscape.